 - Experience with the billing system saves time, reduces mistakes, and eliminates problems.

-- Understanding the integration of benefits information involves knowing how to bill claims correctly to avoid payment delays.
+- Understanding the importance of benefits verification involves knowing what is covered in patient’s plan and how to bill claims correctly to avoid payment delays.

 Types of Medical Billing Claims for Institutional and Professional Billing

 There are different types of healthcare claims.
-Now we discuss two types of medical billing claims one is professional billing, and the other is institutional billing claims.
+Now we discuss two types of medical billing claims one is for professional billing and the other one is for institutional billing.